Training school teachers differently

 Local roots

-FDE as seen by a student
+The FDE as seen by a student

-Luana Guyon-Venet, 18, 1st year undergraduate student
+Luana Guyon-Venet, 18, first-year undergraduate student

 FDE in figures

-• 10 disciplinary departments ;
+• 10 disciplinary departments;

-• 2,577 students ;
+• 2,577 students;

 • 150 undergraduate students at the start of the 2018 academic year.

-TAKE-OFF projects: MUSE supports pedagogical transformation
+TAKE-OFF projects: MUSE supports educational transformation